vboussange/DeepSAR/data/raw/GIFT/readme.md

-Raw data can be downloaded by executing the `download_GIFT.R` dataset
+Raw data can be downloaded by executing the `download_GIFT.R` dataset.
+Place `plot_data.gpkg` in this folder.